ivoba/my-bash-it/readme.md

 my [bash-it](https://github.com/revans/bash-it) extensions

 ###install
-clone this repos to somewhere and include what you need.
+clone this repo to somewhere and include what you need.

-In the custom.aliases.bash for the symfony2 aliases:
+In the custom.aliases.bash add this for the symfony2 aliases:

     if [ -f ~/Projects/my-bash-it/aliases/symfony.aliases.bash ]; then
        . ~/Projects/my-bash-it/aliases/symfony.aliases.bash
     fi

-call
+then call:

     reload

 ###theme
+Link the theme:

+    cd ~/.bash-it/themes
     ln -s ~/Sites/my-bash-it/themes/max ./max

+and set it:

+    export BASH_IT_THEME='max'